Table Of Content

 PANDAS (Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections) and PANS (Pediatric Acute-onset Neuropsychiatric Syndrome) are complex conditions that often leave parents and traditional medical providers puzzled.

-The vagus nerve, a key player in the autonomic nervous system, is particularly affected in PANDAS/PANS.
+The vagus nerve, a key player in the Autonomic Nervous System, is particularly affected in PANDAS/PANS.
 When functioning optimally, it helps regulate inflammation, immune responses, and mood.
 However, in children with these conditions, vagus nerve dysfunction can contribute to the intense and often puzzling symptoms they experience.

 Understanding PANDAS/PANS through the lens of dysautonomia opens up new avenues for care.
 By addressing the underlying nervous system imbalance, rather than just managing symptoms, we can help restore proper neurological function and support the body’s natural healing processes.

-Limitations of Medical Specialists and Conventional Treatments
+Limitations of Conventional Care

 A general pediatrician is just that, a “generalist” who in today’s traditional healthcare system often functions more as a “refer out specialist” than anything else.
 If your child complains of gut or digestive problems, you’re sent to a GI specialist.
 If they get sick often or struggle with autoimmune conditions like allergies and asthma, you’re sent to an immunologist or allergist.
 If they show any signs of neurological issues (which sadly need to be painfully obvious for a standard pediatrician to spot them) or early warning signs of autism, ADHD, or Sensory Processing Disorder, you’re sent to a neurologist.

-Another one of the limitations of conventional treatments for dysautonomia is the focus on symptom management rather than addressing the root causes of the condition.
+Another one of the limitations of conventional care plans for dysautonomia is the focus on symptom management rather than addressing the root causes of the condition.
 Medications such as beta-blockers, midodrine, and fludrocortisone may be prescribed to help regulate heart rate and blood pressure, but they do not address the underlying autonomic dysfunction.

 Additionally, many of these medications come with potential side effects that can further compromise a child’s quality of life.
 For example, beta-blockers can cause fatigue, dizziness, and depression, while fludrocortisone can lead to electrolyte imbalances and edema.